google/gvisor/content/docs/tutorials/cni.md

 Next, run the bridge and loopback plugins to apply the configuration that was created earlier to the namespace.
-Each plugin outputs some JSON indicating the results of executing hte plugin.
+Each plugin outputs some JSON indicating the results of executing the plugin.
 For example, The bridge plugin's response includes the IP address assigned to the ethernet device created in the network namespace.
 Take note of the IP address for use later.